TShahedi/LAIP-/README.md

 Contributions to enhance the model, extend its applicability, or improve its efficiency are welcome.
 Please ensure that any contributions are consistent with the methodologies outlined in the paper.

 ### Acknowledgments
 This project is based on research published in RAIRO Operations Research.
-For detailed methodology and theoretical background, refer to the original paper available [here]([file:///C:/Users/Shahe002/Downloads/Optimizing_a_bi-objective_location-allocation-inve.pdf](here)).
+For detailed methodology and theoretical background, refer to the original paper available here.

 ### Contact Information
 For any queries or collaboration opportunities related to this project, please contact t.shahedi@uu.nl.